OXID-eSales/developer_documentation/update/eshop_from_65_to_7/upgrade-to-7.0.rst

         Background: After executing the :code:`decode-config-values` command, the shop and console will be down.

      (1.)
 Install the `OXID eShop update component <https://github.com/OXID-eSales/oxideshop-update-component>`_.
+.. todo: ensure update-component is tagged.
+Also after composer update you need cache clear to see the command, so better mention it here.
      |br|
      (2.)
 Execute the :code:`bin/oe-console oe:oxideshop-update-component:decode-user-payment-values` command.
      |br|